 A super-spreader is a relatively rare epidemiological phenomenon, also present in SARS, where some carriers of the coronavirus are much more contagious than the average patient.
-Experts have pointed to possible super-spreaders of the virus as the root of clusters in the U.K. and on the Diamond Princess cruise ship in Japan.
+Experts have pointed to possible super-spreaders of the virus as the root of clusters in the U.K., on the Diamond Princess cruise ship in Japan, and even in Chicago.

 “We don’t really understand how this virus transmits differently in different places, but this virus has super-spreaders,” said Monto, pointing to the New Rochelle, New York, case of a lawyer who was infected, then ostensibly transmitted the virus to his wife, children, several neighbors, and even his rabbi.
 Just days later, more than 100 people in Westchester County, about 20 miles north of New York City, had confirmed cases of the virus, leading Gov. Andrew Cuomo to create a one-mile containment zone around the city, with help from the National Guard.

 “The New York case sounds like a super-spreader,” said Monto.
 The city has since closed its public schools, broadway, movie theaters, bars, and restaurants—except for takeout—and there have been similar shutdowns across most of the country.

 Shortly afterward, the CDC issued new national guidance suggesting the cancellation or postponements of any events involving more than 50 people anywhere in the U.S.